selplacei/konfsave/README.md

 By default, Konfsave manages your KDE configuration - specifically, its appearance and workspace settings.
 This can be easily changed in `config.ini`.
 If you'd like to learn more about how to adjust the configuration, see the [wiki](https://github.com/selplacei/konfsave/wiki).
+You can also specify additional files to include or exclude once using command line options.

 Inspired by https://github.com/Prayag2/konsave.

-## Notable features

-- Storing the current configuration as a profile
-- Adding extra info to profiles, e.g. a description
-- Optionally following symlinks
-- Remembering which profile is active at the moment
-- Updating existing profiles
-- Listing and configuring paths or groups of paths to save
-- Specifying additional paths to include or exclude using command-line arguments
-- Archiving (exporting) and importing profiles (with adjustable compression level and type)

 ## Requirements

 Python 3.8+ is required.
+On some systems, this means that you must use `python3` instead of `python`.

 ## Installation & Usage